 - Etc, etc, etc

-This information is retrieved directly from your Hyperlambda files, and is just one of those things you get “for free” out of your Magic box.
+The endpoint’s meta information is retrieved directly from your Hyperlambda files, and is just one of those things you get “for free” out of the box with Magic.
 Magic automatically allows you to invoke your user defined endpoints with this component, also directly from Hyper IDE.
-Below is a screenshot of the latter.
-Notice, click the “Invoke” button from Hyper IDE to immediately test your endpoint as you create it.